Training Builds Community.

 Free Group Long Training Runs in Athens

-Join the Athens Road Runners and the Classic City Marathon Association’s Training Team for free long training runs in Athens, starting on Saturday, September 27, for marathoners and starting on Saturday, November 8, for half marathoners!
+Join the Athens Road Runners and the Classic City Marathon Association’s Training Team for free long training runs every Saturday in Athens until race day!

-Saturday group runs meet at 8:00 a.m. in the Bottleworks parking lot near the corner of Meigs St. and North Newton St. in Athens, behind Hendershot’s.
+Weekly long runs for marathoners and half marathoners meet at 8:00 a.m. every Saturday in the Bottleworks parking lot near the corner of Meigs St. and North Newton St. in Athens, behind Hendershot’s.
 You will probably need to park on the surrounding streets and walk/run to the meeting place.

-We will provide suggested routes for the mileages shown on the training plans linked below, starting with 6 miles for beginner marathoners and 8 miles for intermediate marathoners.
+We will provide suggested routes for the mileages shown on the marathon and half marathon training plans linked below.
 The routes are designed to let you practice parts of the race course.
-We will also provide water stops as the miles get longer, but we suggest you plan to carry water/fuel (or have a plan for which mini-market you will pop into).
+We will also provide water stops as your mileage increases, but we still suggest that you plan to carry water/fuel (or have a plan for which mini-market you will pop into).

 Novice Marathon Training Plan.
 Ideally suited to the first-time marathoner.
 You can do this!
 Steady increases in mileage, with plenty of rest and recovery, will prepare you to finish the Classic City Marathon with a smile!